In Exercises 11–18, find the slope of the function’s graph at the... | Channels for Pearson+

 1

-To find the slope of the function's graph at the given point, we need to compute the derivative of the function g(x) = 8 / x².
-This can be rewritten as g(x) = 8x⁻².
+To find the slope of the function's graph at the given point, we need to compute the derivative of the function h(t) = t³ + 3t.
+The derivative, h'(t), represents the slope of the tangent line at any point t.

+Differentiate the function h(t) = t³ + 3t with respect to t.
+Using the power rule, the derivative of t³ is 3t², and the derivative of 3t is 3.
+Therefore, h'(t) = 3t² + 3.

-Now that we have the slope of the tangent line, use the point-slope form of a line to find the equation of the tangent line.
-The point-slope form is y - y₁ = m(x - x₁), where m is the slope and (x₁, y₁) is the given point (2, 2).
+Now that we have the slope of the tangent line, we can use the point-slope form of a line to find the equation of the tangent line.
+The point-slope form is y - y₁ = m(x - x₁), where m is the slope and (x₁, y₁) is the given point.

-Substitute the slope from step 3 and the point (2, 2) into the point-slope form to get the equation of the tangent line.
-Simplify the equation to express it in the form y = mx + b.
+Substitute the slope found in step 3 and the point (1, 4) into the point-slope form equation to find the equation of the tangent line.
+This will give you the equation of the line tangent to the graph at the point (1, 4).

 Verified video answer for a similar problem: